 Delete a user from your organization

 This page is for G Suite administrators who manage user accounts for a company, school, or other group, or for Cloud Identity administrators.
 If you want to delete your own personal Google Account, see Delete your Google Account.

-When a user leaves your organization, you might want to delete their G Suite user account.
+When a user leaves your organization, you can delete their G Suite user account.
 Before you do, review the user’s files, calendars, and any other data before deleting that user, and then decide whether to transfer the data to another user.
 Or, you might want to export the data another way.